carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 >
 > - **[Cuckoo Timer](https://cuckoo.team/):**  Cuckoo timer is a website where you can set a timer and share it with other people via a link.
 {: .discussion}

+### Debrief (5 min)
+Each group should share a few problems and solutions identified during their group conversations.

 # BREAK